The SAMATE Project Department of Homeland Security

 When we talk about metrics and measurements, we usually think about those for mass (gram) and time (second).
 We can add, compare, and average values.
 But other scales can be useful.

-The most basic scale is nominal, which is just classification.
-Some nominal scales are gender, feelings (happy, serious, angry), and language (C, Java, Ada).
-Nominal scales may be hierarchical.
-For example, Indo-European languages are Italic, Celtic, or Germanic (or others), and computer instruction sets are RISC or CISC.
+In the taxonomy proposed by Stevens, the most basic "scale" is nominal, which is just classification.
+VIM calls them "nominal properties" (1.30).
+Some nominal properties are gender, feelings (happy, serious, angry), language (C, Java, Ada), and ISO two-letter country code.
+Nominal properties may be hierarchical.
+For example, Italic, Celtic, and Germanic are all Indo-European languages, and computer instruction sets are RISC or CISC.

-An ordinal scale is a nominal scale which has a natural order.
+An ordinal scale is a nominal scale that has a natural order.
 For instance, weather reports give hurricane intensity on the Saffir-Simpson hurricane scale a discretization of wind speed.
-The Mohs scale grades relative hardness from 1 (talc) to 10 (diamond).
-The scale is not uniform: diamond (hardness 10) actually is 4 times harder than corundum (hardness 9) and 6 times harder than topaz (hardness 8).
+The Mohs scalegrades relative hardness from 1 (talc) to 10 (diamond).
+The scale is not uniform: diamond (hardness 10) is 4 times harder than corundum (hardness 9) and 6 times harder than topaz (hardness 8).

 Some scales naturally report in logarithmic terms.
 The Richter scale was a logarithmic scale for earthquakes, which measured the size of earthquake waves, not an earthquake's total energy.
 Relative sound energy is often measured with a logarithmic unit, the bel.

 Linear scales may not always fit well.
-Color is well described in three-dimensional models, such as the hue, value, and chroma in the Munsell color model.
+Color is better described in three-dimensional models, such as hue, value, and chroma in the Munsell color model.
 Note there are many other color models.
+VIM uses color as an example of a nominal scale.

 Measurement Unit